 WARNING: Data in children with NTDT are very limited.
 As a consequence, deferasirox therapy should be closely monitored to detect side effects and to follow iron burden in the pediatric population.
+A single course of treatment is proposed for NTDT patients.
 In addition, before administering deferasirox to heavily iron-overloaded children with NTDT, the physician should be aware that the consequences of long-term exposure in such patients are currently not known.